 - Hardscape Lead

 The feel of dirt, water, wood, stone, bark, leaves – they’ve all forged tactile memories over the years.
-Every day of working with Lacewing awakens these memories, and that’s a gift, just as the chance to work with other talented and passionate people is a gift.
+Every day of working with Lacewing awakens these memories, and that’s a gift, as is the chance to work with other talented and passionate people.
 Lacewing is a place where neither plant nor person is taken for granted, a place where great care in used in working with both.
 It’s odd that this should be a unique vision for work that affects our surroundings, where we spend our time and where we share it with those we love.
 But it is.
 Lacewing understands this and allows me to support this vision fully.

 - Team Member